max4766/api_communication_test/README.md

 This is a [React](https://github.com/facebook/react) project bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a demo web page(ETELAB) which is connected to private API server solving CORS issues.
+This is a demo web page(ETELAB) which is connected to private API server and share data `CORS`.

+demo web page port = 3000

+API server port = 4000

-You first get the data from the API server for the input form,
+You first get the data from the API server for the input form in the demo web page,

 then, send a packet to the API server by using the form.